Picked up and blown by the wind, the snow stabbed at him like tiny knives.

-As the distance between the closed, Hyouchuu was startled to recognize the old man he’d met in the clearing at the foot of the mountain.
+As the distance between them closed, Hyouchuu was startled to recognize the old man he’d met in the clearing at the foot of the mountain.
 The old man ran up to him.

 “Good thing I made it in time.
 You can’t go there.
 The road collapsed further on.”
 Breathing hard to catch his breath, the old man explained that without the snow covering the ground and with a little more visibility, Hyouchuu might have seen the conditions for himself.
-“But with all this snow, I thought you might miss it.”
+“But in this weather, I thought you might miss it.”